zephyrproject-rtos/zephyr/boards/arm/reel_board/doc/index.rst

 Build-in Debug Adapter
 ======================

-Debug Adapter is based on the DAPLink interface firmware and NXP MK20DX128VFM5 SoC.
-The adapter is powered via micro USB connector and is always on when the board is connected to the USB host. reel board can be flashed and debugged, powered either from battery or USB.
+The debug adapter is based on the DAPLink interface firmware and NXP MK20DX128VFM5 SoC.
+The adapter is powered via a micro USB connector and is always on when the board is connected to the USB host. reel board can be flashed and debugged, powered either from battery or USB.
 If the Adapter is powered via USB, the Adapter circuit heats the board